timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How to make sense of it all? (original)

 > Of course, with all this research going on,
-> we need a way to understand everything.
+> we need a way to make sense of it all,
+> to understand everything.

 > Originally, during my dissertation
 > I'd suggest learning all fields then translating.

 > But truthfully, after working in industry,
-> it's clear that's too slow and unreasonable.
+> it's clear that this is too slow and unreasonable.
 > Ain't nobody got time for that!

 - Learn + Translate all three fields? -> No.